-Recently, DNN-based approaches have shown superior performance on remote physiological measurement \cite{lu_dual-gan_2021,niu_video-based_2020,qiu_evm-cnn_2019,niu_rhythmnet_2020, yu_remote_2019,yue_deep_2021, yu_physformer_2022}.
+Recently, DNN-based approaches have shown superior performance on remote physiological measurement \cite{niu_rhythmnet_2020,lee_meta-rppg_2020,yue_deep_2021,song_pulsegan_2021,niu_video-based_2020,lu_dual-gan_2021,yu_remote_2019,yu_physformer_2022}.
 Hu \etal \cite{hu_eta-rppgnet_2021} designed a time-domain attention network to extract and aggregate temporal information from multiple video segments for rPPG estimation.
-Song \etal \cite{song_pulsegan_2021} transformed the chrominance signals in~\cite{de_haan_robust_2013} into accurate rPPG wave forms using a conditional generative adversarial network.
-Yu \etal \cite{yu_remote_2019} and Yue \etal \cite{yue_deep_2021} respectively addressed rPPG estimation from highly compressed and low-resolution face videos by adding video enhancement networks.
+Song \etal \cite{song_pulsegan_2021} transformed the chrominance signals in~\cite{de_haan_robust_2013} into accurate rPPG waveforms using a conditional generative adversarial network.
+Yu \etal \cite{yu_remote_2019} and Yue \etal \cite{yue_deep_2021} respectively addressed rPPG estimation from highly compressed and low-resolution facial videos by adding video enhancement networks.
 Yu \etal \cite{yu_physformer_2022} used transformer blocks to model the relationship among video frame features.
-Despite the remarkable achievements in these approaches, they need abundant videos with synchronously recorded PPG signals for training.
-The collection of these annotated corpora is however uneasy.
-Gideon \etal \cite{gideon_way_2021} tackled this by training the DNN in a self-supervised manner using unlabelled data: they resampled the input video to create its negative counterpart and apply a contrastive loss among rPPG signals extracted from the input and resampled videos.
+Despite {their} remarkable achievements, these approaches need plenty of facial videos with synchronously recorded PPG signals for model training.
+The collection of these annotated corpora is however not easy.
+Gideon \etal \cite{gideon_way_2021} tackled this by training the DNN in a self-supervised manner using unlabelled data: they resampled the input video to create its negative counterpart and applied a contrastive loss among rPPG signals extracted from the input and resampled videos.